nuadi/googlecrestscript/README.md

 ## Market Utility Functions

+* **getMarketGroups**: This function will return a lit of all top-level market groups (what you see on the left of the in-game market), or a list of child groups if you specify a group ID.
+* **getMarketGroupItems**: This function will return a list of all items found in a given market group, including child groups.
 * **getMarketItems**: This function will return a list of all items found on the open market along with their corresponding item ID.
 This function has an optional refresh argument.

 ## Industry Functions